NEXT STEPS AFTER PLACING ORDER

 Can I make other requests for the design?

 I welcome your feedback on design ideas.
-Keep in mind that the background may need to be relatively simple to focus on the pet, although I sometimes put in the edge of some furniture or other elements like grass or a favorite toy.
-But if you see something that you want me to change in the initial sketch please let me know.
-Once I start painting, however, I am committed to the design.
+Keep in mind that a background is deemphasized to focus on the pet.
+If you see something that you want me to change in the initial sketch please let me know.
+Once I start painting I am committed to the design, although of course small changes are possible.
+Pencil drawings are even simpler, with even less background included.

 What about color preferences?

-When I send you the initial sketch I will also likely discuss the colors I intend to use (although this might change somewhat during the artistic process.)
-This is a good opportunity for you to let me know if your color likes or dislikes, especially for the background.
-My goal is for the painting to go well with your décor and personal style.
-Of course, this doesn’t apply to pencil portraits.
+When I send you the initial sketch I will also include a photo of the colors I intend to use (although this might change somewhat during the artistic process.)
+I welcome feedback to ensure the painting will compliment your home décor.
+But of course this doesn’t apply to portraits in pencil.

-When do I need to send in the remaining 50% payment?
+When do I pay the remaining 50% payment?

-Once I have completed the painting I will send you a photo of its final appearance and an invoice for the remaining payment plus shipping costs, if not picked up from Alameda, CA. Upon receipt of the balance I will mail your custom watercolor via USPS Priority Mail.
-Typically this takes up to three business days to arrive within the continental USA Six by six inch watercolor or pencil portraits will be mailed upon completion since no further payments are necessary.
+Once I have completed the painting I will send you a photo of its final appearance for approval then invoice you for the remaining payment, if applicable.
+Upon receipt of the balance I will mail your custom watercolor via USPS Priority Mail.
+Typically this takes up to three business days to arrive within the continental USA Or if you’re picking it up locally, we’ll arrange to meet at Peet’s Coffee at 1365 Park Street in Alameda, CA.

 How long does the process take from start to finish and what if I need it sooner?

-It usually takes 2-8 weeks to complete an order, depending on the time of year.
+It usually takes a month to complete a painting once I get the reference photos, but this can vary depending on the time of year.
 Your spot on my waiting list is set when I receive your photos.
-(Please note that the months before and right after the holidays are often very busy.)
+Please note that the months before and right after the holidays are often very busy.
 If you have a desired deadline let me know and I will try to accommodate you.
-If I can't, cancel within a week of your order for a full refund (if I haven’t started on the piece.)
+If I can't, cancel within a week of your order for a full refund if I haven’t started on the piece.

 Do you have a deadline to submit the photos?